MartinWeise/algodat1-pa/README.md

-# Algorithmen und Datenstrukturen
+# Algorithmen und Datenstrukturen Programmieraufgabe
+## Test

+- Passes all tests at TU Wien

-## Programmieraufgabe
+## Todo

+- There are better solutions, I know it